phalcon-orphanage/docs/es/reference/assets.rst

 Assets Management
 =================

-Phalcon\\Assets is a component that allows the developer to manage static resources such as css stylesheets or javascript libraries in a web application.
+Phalcon\\Assets is a component that allows the developer to manage static resources such as CSS stylesheets or JavaScript libraries in a web application.

 :doc:`Phalcon\\Assets\\Manager <../api/Phalcon_Assets_Manager>` is available in the services container, so you can add resources from any part of the application where the container